deepset-ai/haystack/docker/README.md

 docker run -p 8000:8000 --network="host" deepset/haystack
 ```

-## Image variants
+## Image Variants

-The Docker image comes in two variants:
+The Docker image comes in four variants:
-- `haystack:cpu-<version>`: this image is smaller but doesn't support GPU
-- `haystack:gpu-<version>`: this image comes with the Cuda runtime and is capable of running on GPUs
+- `haystack:gpu-<version>`: Contains Haystack dependencies as well as what's needed to run the REST API and UI.
+Comes with the CUDA runtime and is capable of running on GPUs.
+- `haystack:cpu-<version>`: Contains Haystack dependencies as well as what's needed to run the REST API and UI.
+Has no support for GPU so must be run on CPU.
+- `haystack:base-gpu-<version>`: Only contains the Haystack dependencies.
+Comes with the CUDA runtime and is capable of running on GPUs.
+- `haystack:base-cpu-<version>`: Only contains the Haystack dependencies.
+Has no support for GPU so must be run on CPU.

-## Image development
+## Image Development

 Images are built with BuildKit and we use `bake` to orchestrate the process.
-You can build a specific image by simply run:
+You can build a specific image by running:
 ```sh
 docker buildx bake gpu
 ```